jonathandreyer/Marlin/README.md

 ==========================
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2224/badge.svg)](https://scan.coverity.com/projects/2224)

+Branch for test without the Z-Probe and edit configuration for Ultimaker Original.

 Marlin has a GPL license because I believe in open development.
 Please do not use this code in products (3D printers, CNC etc) that are closed source or are crippled by a patent.